Paris Climate Change Agreement

 Objectives of the Paris Agreement

-Besides the emission reduction targets, the agreement sets a long-term target concerning climate change adaptation and the target to direct money flows towards climate-sustainable development and low-carbon economies.
+Besides the emission reduction targets, the Agreement sets a long-term objective concerning climate change adaptation and the objective to adjust money flows towards decarbonisation and climate change resilient development.

-To achieve the objective of the Paris Agreement, all Parties should take ambitious measures that will be further intensified to reduce emissions, adapt to climate change, increase climate funding, boost technology develop and transfer, strengthen operational capabilities, and enhance transparency.
-The Paris Agreement does not include any quantitative emission reduction obligations, but the Parties commit to the preparation, communication, maintenance and achievement of their successive national emission targets.
-The Parties are obliged to present their national contributions every five years, and the most recent target must always be more ambitious than the previous one.
+To achieve the objective of the Paris Agreement, all Parties should take ambitious measures that will be further intensified to reduce emissions, adapt to climate change, increase climate funding, develop and transfer technologies, strengthen operational capabilities and enhance transparency.
+The Paris Agreement does not include any quantitative emission reduction obligations, but the Parties commit to the preparation, communication, maintenance and achievement of their successive national goals concerning emissions.
+The Parties are obliged to prepare their national contributions every five years, and the most recent goal must always be more ambitious than the previous one.

-The national commitments declared by the Parties are deposited in the public register maintained by the UNFCCC Secretariat.
-The national commitments made so far are available in a temporary register also kept by the UNFCCC.
+The national commitments declared by the Parties will be deposited in the public register maintained by the UNFCCC Secretariat and they are available in a temporary register also kept by the UNFCCC Secretariat.

 Implementation of the Paris Agreement

-The Rulebook concerning the implementation of the Paris Agreement was adopted at the 24th Conference of the Parties (COP24) to the United Nations Framework Convention on Climate Change (UNFCCC) in Katowice in December 2018.
-The rules are comprehensive and common to all, while also allowing certain flexibilities for the developing countries:
+The Rulebook concerning the implementation of the Paris Agreement was adopted at the Katowice Climate Change Conference in 2018 and finalised at the Glasgow Climate Change Conference in 2021.
+The rules are comprehensive and common to all, while also allowing certain limited flexibilities for the developing countries.

-- implementation of the mechanism to boost the achievement of the emission reduction targets, i.e. global reviews or ‘stocktakes’,
+- implementation of the mechanism, i.e. global review or ‘stocktake’, to boost the achievement of the emission reduction targets,

 - rules for reporting on climate funding,